-The Expert Panel for Cosmetic Ingredient Safety (Panel) assessed the safety of 24 silicate ingredients that are solid inorganic oxides, comprising, in part, silicon dioxide, that can be derived from naturally occurring minerals or can be produced synthetically.
+The Expert Panel for Cosmetic Ingredient Safety (Panel) assessed the safety of 24 silicate ingredients that are solid inorganic oxides, comprising, in part, silicon dioxide, which can be derived from naturally-occurring minerals or can be produced synthetically.
 Reported functions in cosmetics include abrasives, absorbents, bulking agents, and deodorant agents.
-The Panel reviewed all relevant data, and concluded that the silicate ingredients are safe for use in cosmetics that are not expected to be incidentally inhaled with use when formulated to be non-irritating; that these ingredients are safe for use in products that may be incidentally inhaled when the presence of crystalline silica is < 0.1%, OR, the results of a repeated dose inhalation study demonstrate no adverse effects when crystalline silica is present at $\ge 0.1\%$ ; and that the data are insufficient to make a determination of safety for the utilization of these ingredients with airbrush use.
+The Panel reviewed all relevant data, and concluded that the silicate ingredients are safe in cosmetics in the present practices of use and concentration described in this safety assessment when formulated to be non-irritating, with the exception that the available data are insufficient to make a determination of safety for the use of naturally-sourced (i.e., mined) silicate ingredients in products that may be incidentally inhaled.